grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/08 Tags and Groups.md

 A load test usually targets a service with different subsystems and resources.
 This can make it hard to pinpoint the issues that are degrading performance.

-k6 provides two scripting APIs to help you visualize, sort, and filter your test results.
+To help you visualize, sort, and filter your test results, k6 adds the following to your results.

 - *Tags* categorize your checks, thresholds, custom metrics, and requests for in-depth filtering.
 - *Groups* apply tags to the script's functions.